 The magazine major prepares students to be magazine writers, editors, designers and creative directors.
 As part of their coursework, students:

 As News/Internet majors, students gain knowledge and skills needed for careers in reporting, editing, management or publishing, on-line and on paper.
-Graduates work on newspaper staffs, in the news departments of other news media and agencies, in public information positions and in Web site editing positions.
+Graduates work in the news departments of news media and agencies, in public information positions and in Web site editing positions.
 [More about news-internet major]

 Public relations professionals work to establish and maintain mutually beneficial relationships between an organization/client and its many different publics.
 They work in many different settings, including corporate, small business, government, political campaigns, non-profit organizations, agencies and PR counseling firms.